Deploying clinical machine learning? Consider the following...: Conclusion

 \section{Conclusion}

-We detail a number of important considerations for the deployment of CML systems.
-We hope these consideration can promote and drive more targeted research that addresses these points to better situate CML into the clinical context and facilitate the translation of promising research into clinical benefit.
+We detail several essential considerations for the deployment of CML systems.
+We hope these consideration promotes and drives more targeted research to address to situate CML into clinical application better and facilitates more translation of promising CML research into clinical practice to effect higher healthcare standards.